-You will also be asked to have a medical examination with your GP (at no cost to you), to make sure there are no health reasons why you should not foster.
+You will be asked to have a medical examination with your GP (at no cost to you), to make sure there are no health reasons why you should not foster.

-We will also invite you to attend a preparation course called Skills to Foster, run by members of the fostering team.
+We will invite you to attend a preparation course called Skills to Foster, run by members of the fostering team.
 It is a chance for you to meet other people who are interested in fostering and to learn more about what’s involved.

 A health and safety check on your home will also be completed.

 Once all the checks and references are returned, we will determine whether we can take your application forward to stage 2.

 A fostering social worker will do an assessment which will include information about:

 - you and your family

 - your skills and abilities in looking after children